 Tying smaller goals to a broader vision increases the chance of success.
 Instead of focusing on a laundry list of goals, which can seem daunting, think of the big picture, or a vision that ties them all together.
 As a wellness coach, I recommend everyone create a wellness vision and revisit it every 6-12 months.

-It may seem a little overwhelming to create a wellness vision, but here’s three easy steps to help you create your wellness vision for 2016:
+It may seem a little overwhelming to create a wellness vision, but here are three easy steps to help you create your wellness vision for 2016:

 Now what?
 Well, sharing your goals and visions actually can help you achieve them, so share it!
 In our increasingly social media heavy world, you can easily share your wellness vision with your friends and family.
 No worries if you’re a little more introverted and don’t want to share your dreams with the masses.
 Pick and choose a few key people to share with.
 (Remember that “supports” question?
 Here’s where they’re handy!)
 The bottom line is – do what’s best for you.
 Creating a wellness vision is about your best self.
 And you know yourself better than anyone.